Boeung Kak: Boeung Kak area lease

 The Municipality of Phnom Penh announced on 6 February 2007 that it had granted a 99-year lease for the amount of US$79,002,000 for 133 hectares of land surrounding and including Boeung Kak Lake.
-The lease was given to a small private development called Shukaku Inc., which is owned by the wife of Lao Meng Khin, a crony senator for the Cambodian People´s Party (CPP).
+The lease was given to a small private development called Shukaku Inc., which is owned by the wife of Lao Meng Khin, a senator for the Cambodian People´s Party (CPP).
 In the lease the municipality predicted that 4,252 families in Sangkat Chak Khan Daun Penh and other areas around the lake would be affected.
 The development group Shukaku Inc. wanted to lease the land for the production of trade and service places for domestic and international tourists, as well as for building high-end condominiums.
 Shukaku Inc. later made a deal with a Chinese Investment Group called Erdos Hongjun Investment Corporation, which was also to help out with the building projects on the newly gained land.

 Shukaku has termed the development of the lake "Phnom Penh City Center", and has built an office, roads, and drainage infrastructure on the site.
 Shukaku struck a joint venture with Chinese firm Erdos Hongjun Investment Corporation in 2010, but this collapsed in 2014.
 Beijing-based Graticity Real Estate Development bought 20 hectares from Shukaku and is now building the first major development at Boeung Kak, called "One Park".